-By offering on-demand resources, including online FAQ pages, live chat, and other services, your customers can find the help they need, when they need it.
-That said, even as technology and automation have become more prevalent, 71 percent of Americans would still rather interact with a human than a chatbot.
+Providing on-demand resources, including online FAQ pages, live chat, and other services, lets your customers easily get help when needed.
+That said, even as technology and automation have become more prevalent, 90% of people would still rather interact with a human than a chatbot.

 2. Create opportunities for customer feedback

 Whether in the form of emailed surveys, post-purchase feedback forms, or verbal conversations, direct customer insights can shed light on where your company is succeeding and where there is room for improvement.